 Introduction

 The human ear is an incredibly complex organ that is essential for hearing, balance, and positioning in space.
 It is composed of three major parts: the outer ear, the middle ear, and the inner ear.
-Each of these parts plays an integral role in the hearing process, and how they work can be beneficial for those who are interested in learning more about the ear’s anatomy and function.
+Each of these parts plays an integral role in the hearing process, and understanding how they work can be beneficial for those who are interested in learning more about the ear’s anatomy and function.
 This comprehensive guide will provide an overview of the ear’s anatomy and explain how it works.

 The Outer Ear